 |Consumer Interest Groups||Educational Facilities||Professional Institutes|

 There are soooo many cool things you can do with your Raspberry Shake.
-These days so many people seem to have a Raspberry Pi lying around collecting dust, waiting for something awesome they can do with it… Well here’s your chance!
+These days loads of people seem to have a Raspberry Pi lying around collecting dust, waiting for something awesome they can do with it… Well here’s your chance!

-You too can use the same equipment many researchers and citizen scientists are using to better understand changes in our eco systems such as the melting of the ice caps, landslides, volcanic eruptions and earthquakes.
-And as the Earth is always in motion due to our human footprint… You will even get to see the “human” impact happening right around you!
+You too can use the same equipment professional researchers and citizen scientists are using to better understand changes in our eco systems such as the melting of the ice caps, landslides, volcanic eruptions and earthquakes.
+And as the Earth is always in motion due to our human footprint, you will even get to see the “cultural noises” of human impact happening right around you!

 It’s fun to make, fun to program, and fun to watch the Earth moveeeeee!